SignPath/website/docs/_jobs/junior-it-security-engineer.md

 SignPath offers a platform for secure code signing.
 Our customers are tech companies as well as enterprises developing their own software, scripts and macros.

 Do you like to research and implement tailor-made security measures?
 Are comprehensive security audits part of your DNA?
 Then we have got an interesting offer for you right in the heart of Vienna.
-You can contribute to the success of a high-security IT scale-up and help them to prevent cyber attacks.
+You can contribute to the success of a high-security IT scale-up and help us to prevent cyber attacks.

 ## About us